velocitylabs-org/turtle/analytics/DOCS.md

    ```
    pnpm run dev-analytics
    ```
-5. Linter and format can be run in this directory `/analytics`
+5. Linter and format can be run from the root directory

 ## API Endpoints